jankase/NovartisTest/README.md

 Application is using Carthage dependency management.
 Before compilation is necessary download and rebuild this dependencies by following command:

-`carthage update --platform ios --no-use-binaries --cache-builds`
+`carthage bootstrap --platform ios --no-use-binaries --cache-builds`

 For installation on physical device is necessary also change development team.

+# Code structure

+Application is divided into several independent units:

+- AlphaVantage_Core contains definition of entities and use cases on business level.
+It should be platform independent.
+- AlphaVantage_Core_iOS contains implementation of protocols defined in AlphaVantage_Core specific for iOS platform
+- NovartisTest contains application it self for iOS platform.

 # Limitations

-Because of limited time I was not able to deliver complete solution.
-Current solution has following limitations:

-- not implemented support for comparing two different securities
-- unit tests are not implemented
-- current implementation does not correctly forcing rotation of detail view with list of trades.
+At this moment missing only unit tests, which will be delivered during Thursday.